tushgpats/sfal-vsd/README.md

 Now that we have hit the zone of stalled improvement where the DRCs just dont seem to resolve we now have to intervene manually to get this DRC issue sorted.
-The command for this is  I then Tried making routing congestion aware as well as tweaking the number of routing iterations from the original 5 to new vaule of 6.
+The command for this is

 ```
 route_auto -max_detail_route_iterations 6